Five things adult children of divorce want their parents to know

 Does divorce hurt adult children?

 Yes, divorce can have an emotional impact on adult children.
-While they may have a more mature understanding of the issues involved, the experience can still evoke a range of emotions, including sadness, confusion, and even a sense of loss.
+While they may have a more mature understanding of the issues involved, the experience can still cause a range of emotions, including sadness, confusion and even a sense of loss.
+For many adult children of divorce, their parents' separation may challenge their sense of stability and family identity, even if they are no longer living at home.
+This impact may be increased by events later down the line, such as the sale of the family home or strained family gatherings.

 Is divorce traumatic for adult children?

 Divorce can be a source of trauma for adult children, although the degree of trauma varies from person to person.
-The end of their parents' marriage may challenge their established sense of family and security, leading to emotional distress and upheaval.
+The end of their parents' marriage may challenge their established sense of belonging, unconditional love and security, leading to emotional distress and upheaval.

 Read More